ashez2051/AI-for-medical-Diagnosis/README.md

-# Coursera AI for Medicine Specialization (offered by deeplearning.ai)
+# Coursera AI for Medicine

 Programming assignments [AI for Medicine Specialization]
 - Diagnose diseases from X-Rays and 3D MRI brain images